Adverse Event and Product Complaint Reporting

 - Medication errors

-- Misuse is defined as the intentional improper use of a combination product or medical device not in accordance with the authorized product information.
-In this case, the user deliberately used the combination product or medical device inappropriately causing difficulty administering the product.
-Reports of misuse of a combination product or medical device are not considered product complaints
+- Misuse is defined as the intentional improper use of a medicinal product, combination product or medical device not in accordance with the authorized product information.

 - Transmission of an infectious agent through a contaminated Amgen product